RobinRosculete/Process-Creation-Hierarchy/README.md

 ## Process-Creation-Hierarchy
  - Simulating process creating and destruction implemented as a linked list

-## What I learnend:
+## What I learned:
   - How to implement a linked list using dynamic memory allocation in C
-  - How to implement a process creation hierarchy of PCB's (Process Control Blocks)
+  - How to implement a process creation hierarchy of PCBs (Process Control Blocks)